Can You Put Leave-In Conditioner On Dry Hair?

 Some leave-in conditioners come in a spray bottle.
 This is a sign that they are on the lighter side.
 These leave-in conditioners are more watery and can absorb well into low-porosity hair.

-They’ll work great when applied to dry hair because they absorb fast and are easy to apply evenly throughout the hair.
+They’ll work great when applied to dry hair because they absorb quickly and apply evenly throughout the hair.

 Some leave-in conditioners come in pump bottles or lotion tubes.
 These usually have a much creamier texture and carry more moisture – and weight.

-These would be great for medium-porosity hair as well as very curly but low-porosity hair.
+These would be great for medium-porosity hair as well as for very curly, low-porosity hair.

 Lastly, the most powerful leave-in conditioners come in cream jars.
 These are usually the heaviest types of leave-in conditioners.
 They are thick and intensely hydrating.

 These would be great for natural, extra curly, and dry hair.
 You probably don’t want to use these on straight, wavy, or low-porosity hair.
-Especially if your hair is not damp – it’ll end up looking greasy!
+Especially if your hair isn’t damp, it’ll end up looking greasy!

 Aside from the container, pay attention to labeling.